 - In advanced cases of endometrial cancer, the surgeon may remove as much cancer as possible to relieve symptoms such as pain, rather than curing the cancer.

-- Is often used to prevent recurrence.
+- Is often used to prevent recurrence (the cancer coming back).

-- Is often used after surgery has been done.
+- Is often used after surgery.

 - Used in advanced stages or endometrial cancer that has come back after treatment (recurrent).